Skip to content

 • have had contact with Child Protection or family services (including The Orange Door)

-Families with ESK‑eligible children can receive support to register through CRES so their child is given the highest priority for allocation.
+Families with ESK‑eligible children can receive support to register through the Central Registration Team so their child is given the highest priority for allocation.

 If you are unsure whether your child qualifies for Early Start Kindergarten, please contact us and we can help check their eligibility.